 “Not until the sandwiches are made and the pickles wrapped in waxed paper,” she said.

 And finally, FINALLY… after the last pie, the last thermos, the last crock of baked beans and the last of the potato salad had crested the rim of my mother’s big wicker picnic basket – did she gaze up at the clock.

 “Oh dear, we better get going,” she exclaimed.

 We all tumbled into our station wagon and dieseled down the street.
-Twenty minutes later, as we puttered through an expanding suburb, my mother turned to my father and said, almost in a whisper, “Jack?”
+Twenty minutes later, as we puttered through an expanding suburb, my mother turned to my father and said in almost a whisper, “Jack?”

-My dad knew what this was about.
+Dad knew what this was about.